Shady-Data/09-Assembly/01_Debugging/03_Understanding_Errors.md

 ## Syntax Errors

-These occur when you violate the rules of the C Programming syntax; aka your code is just not written following the rules of C. This is a very common reason for no compilation.
-Some examples of this are:
+The Syntax error is one of the most common error types.
+It occurs when there is an error in a character or string incorrectly placed in a command or instruction that causes a failure in execution.
+Basically, your code is just not written following the rules of C
+ Syntax errors are detected at compile-time in C programming and will not allow your program to compile until resolved.
+ Examples of syntax errors include:

 * Missing curly-bracket or parenthesis
 * Missing semi-colon